Candied Yams

 Instructions

-• Line a baking sheet with foil and place potatoes on top.
+• Line a baking sheet with foil and place the yams on top.
 Bake for 45-60 minutes or until soft.

-• Cool the potatoes on a separate plate for about 10 minutes or until you can safely handle them.
-Peel and slice into ½ inch medallions.
+• Cool the yams on a separate plate for about 10 minutes or until you can safely handle them.
+Peel and slice into ½-inch medallions.

-• In a large, cast iron pan over medium heat, add the butter, sugar and spices stirring constantly until fully melted and combined, at least 2 minutes.
+• In a large cast iron pan over medium heat, add the butter, brown sugar, cinnamon, nutmeg, and salt.
+Stir constantly until fully melted and combined, about 2 minutes.

-• Add the cooked potato medallions and carefully stir with a spatula until well coated in the sugar mixture, roughly 3 minutes.
-Turn off the heat but leave on the burner if you want it to continue to caramelize.
+• Add the cooked potato medallions and carefully stir with a spatula until well-coated in the sugar mixture, roughly 3 minutes.
+Turn off the heat but leave the pan on the burner if you want the sugar mixture to continue to caramelize.

 Nutrition